 Odessa S. Nelson

-College Librarian; she led the committee to preserve Alpha Kappa Alpha history’s, resulting in the sorority’s archival collections being housed at the Moorland-Spingarn Research Center at Howard University
+As a college librarian, she led the committee to preserve Alpha Kappa Alpha’s history, resulting in the sorority’s archival collections being housed at the Moorland-Spingarn Research Center at Howard University.

 Norma Solomon White

-25th International President Build and dedicated 10 schools in South Africa.
-The first female member of the “FAMU Marching 100” band; and, the first female to direct the band.
+Under her administration as 25th International President, the sorority built and dedicated 10 schools in South Africa.
+She was the first female member of the “FAMU Marching 100” band and the first woman to direct the band.

 Delores Ham Oliver*

-Maintained a no nonsense approach to implementation of Alpha Kappa Alpha’s policies and procedures.
-Knowledge and respect for the sisterhood are paramount.
+Maintained a no-nonsense approach to the implementation of Alpha Kappa Alpha’s policies and procedures.
+For her, knowledge and respect for the sisterhood were paramount.

 Mary Shy Scott*

-23rd International President As International President, she completed the building and financing of the 3rd story addition to the national office.
+As 23rd International President, she completed the building and financing of the third-story addition to the national office.

 Former member of the Florida Senate and currently a member of the United States House of Representatives.
-She organized a role model program for black males.
+She organized a role-model program for black boys.

 Lucretia Payton Stewart

-Former International Parliamentarian Brought high acclaim to the region with national recognition of PIMS (partners in Math and Science) program.
+As a former International Parliamentarian, she brought high acclaim to the region with national recognition of the Partners in Math and Science (PIMS) program.

 Sonja Williams Garcia